andll/bftd/README.md

 We are going to provide instructions on how integrate with the `bftd-server` crate:

-First, you need to generate configs same as above.
+First, you need to generate configs as described above.

-After that you can start the `Node` instance with the given config:
+After that, you can start the `Node` instance with the given config:

 ```rust
 fn main() -> anyhow::Result<()> {